Hybridisation in shorebirds: Other hybrid scolopacids

 An unusual stint at Groote Keeten in the Netherlands was initially thought to be that country's first record of the least sandpiper, but showed anomalous features for that species, and was postulated to instead be a hybrid between little stint (Calidris minuta) and Temminck's stint (Calidris temminckii).

 Putative hybrids between the dunlin (Calidris alpina) and the white-rumped sandpiper (Calidris fuscicollis) have been occasionally seen in northeastern North America.
 In Europe an apparent hybrid between the dunlin and the purple sandpiper (Calidris maritima) has turned up.

-Hybridisation has been reported between the buff-breasted sandpiper (Calidris subruficollis) and the white-rumped sandpiper (or possibly Baird's sandpiper, Calidris bairdii) on multiple occasions in North America.

 Courtship and copulation have also been observed between common (Actitis hypoleucos) and spotted sandpipers (Actitis macularia), but there are no records of hybrid offspring.

-Occurrence of intrageneric hybridisation has been reported between the common and the green sandpiper (Tringa ochropus).

 Hybridisation in the Charadrii (oystercatchers, stilts and avocets, and plovers)

 Hybridisation between American (Haematopus palliatus frazari) and black oystercatchers (Haematopus bachmani) is relatively common in northwestern Mexico and adjacent southern California.
 Hybridisation also occurs between variable oystercatchers (Haematopus unicolor) and South Island pied oystercatchers (Haematopus finschi) in New Zealand.

 The "avostilt" or "stavocet" is a hybrid between black-necked stilt (Himantopus mexicanus) and American avocet (Recurvirostra americana), occasionally found in California.
 One such bird was accidentally bred in the San Francisco Zoo in 1971 and lived at least until 1974.
 The avocet was the father and the stilt the mother of this individual, which apparently was a male.

 The nearly extinct New Zealand black stilt (Himantopus novaezelandiae) hybridises with the pied stilt (Himantopus leucocephalus), which jeopardizes the survival of the former species.
 Other stilt taxa are known or suspected to hybridise where their ranges meet, namely black-winged (Himantopus himantopus) and pied stilts in maritime Southeast Asia and white-backed (Himantopus melanurus) and black-necked stilts in South America; the latter two are often considered conspecific, as are, less commonly, all black-and-white stilt taxa around the world.

 A Pluvialis plover wintering with a flock of European golden plover (Pluvialis apricaria) near Marksbury, England, in 1987 was believed to be possibly a hybrid between that species and Pacific golden plover (Pluvialis fulva).

+In 1990, a Northern lapwing and a Sociable lapwing bred in Finland, but the eggs failed to hatch.